harvardinformatics/website/content/denovo-transcriptome-assembly-best-practices.md

 If this script was called trinity.sh, we would submit the slurm job like this:

     :::bash
     sbatch trinity.sh ${comma-separated R1 fastq files} ${comma-separated R2 fastq files}

 The Trinity_OPTIONS string can also be edited to reflect particular desired features, e.g.:

 * Turning off normalization
 * For directional libraries, --SS_lib_type should be set to FR or RF for ligation-stranded and dUTP-based library construction, respectively.
 * An alternative way for specifying a large number of fastq files is to instead use --left_list and --right_list and have the arguments point to txt files that provide the full path names of the R1 and R2 files, respectively, with 1 row per file

 Once the Trinity run has successfully completed, one will need to inspect the results, which are written to /trinity_out_dir **inside trinity.img**.
-You can acces it as follows:
+You can access it as follows:

     :::bash
     singularity shell --cleanenv --overlay trinity.img /n/singularity_images/informatics/trinityrnaseq/trinityrnaseq.v2.10.0.simg
     >singularity cd /trinity_out_dir
-    >singularity cp Trinity.fasta $DESTINATION_ON_YOUR_FILESYSTEM
+    >singularity cp Trinity.fasta ${YOUR_FILESYSTEM_STORAGE_DIRECTORY}
     >singularity exit